 What is Job Costing?

-A method which calculates the cost of every ‘job’ is termed as Job Costing.
-Job refers to a contact or a project where the work is conducted based on customers needs and requirements.
-The output is normally one unit or less.
+A method that calculates the cost of every ‘job’ is termed as Job Costing.
+Job refers to a contact or a project where the work is conducted based on customer’s needs and requirements.
+The output usually is one unit or less.
 Each job is considered as an isolated project and a distinct entity for

-This is best suited for industries where products are made as per customers demands.
-Examples of these industries are – Furniture, Interior Decoration and Shipbuilding
+It is best suited for industries where products made are as per customer’s demands.
+Examples of these industries are – Furniture, Interior Decoration, and Shipbuilding.

 What is Process Costing?

-The key differences between Job Costing vs Process Costing are as follows –
+The critical differences between are as follows –

-- In job costing, the cost is calculated after the completion of the job, but in process costing the cost of each job is determined.
+- In job costing, the cost is calculated after the completion of the job.
+However, in process costing, the cost of each job is determined.

-- Job costing is used in cases where products produced are of unique in nature, and process costing is used for the standardized products produced.
+- Job costing is used in cases where products produced are unique, and process costing is used for the standardized products produced.

-- In a job, casting losses can be segregated, but in the case of job costing loses are bifurcated on the bases of processes.
+- In a job, casting losses can be segregated, but in the case of later losses are bifurcated on the bases of processes.

 - Transfer cost is not considered in job costing when the job is shifted from one assignment to another.
 In the case of process costing, the cost of the previous processing stage is transferred to the next processing stage.

-- Job costing is suitable for industries which design and produce products based on the customer’s Process costing is useful for industries where mass production is possible.
+- Job costing is suitable for industries that design and produce products based on the customer’s Process costing is useful for industries where mass production is possible.

-- Special treatment is required for each job in job costing; whereas in process costing there is no need for special treatment for each process in process costing.
+- Special treatment is required for each job in job costing, whereas in process costing, there is no need for special treatment for each process.

-- In job costing, the time and materials are considered while calculating the cost of the job so record keeping of all these things is an important and tedious task.
-Whereas, in process casting the cost is aggregated so record keeping is an easy
+- In job costing, the time and materials are considered while calculating the cost of the job, so recordkeeping of all these things is an important and tedious task.
+Whereas in the process casting the cost is aggregated, so record keeping is an easy

 - Job costing makes the billing process easier for customers as well as the owners since the details of the exact costs are possible to be specified.